Neymar: Youth

 Neymar began playing football at an early age and he was soon spotted by Santos who offered him a contract in 2003; where he was inducted into their youth academy, which has, in the past, produced Brazilian internationals like Coutinho, Clodoaldo, Diego, Elano and Alex.
 He also joined the likes of Pepe, Pelé and Robinho in starting out his career at the club, nicknamed Peixe.
 While in the youth academy, Neymar met Paulo Henrique Ganso, becoming good friends in the process.
 Aged 14, Neymar travelled to Spain for tryouts with the Real Madrid youth team.
 He did not stay in Madrid, however, as his father decided at the time that he preferred the young prodigy to keep growing up while playing at Santos.

-2009: Debut season

-Neymar made his professional debut on 7 March 2009, one month after turning 17 years old.
-He was brought on for the last thirty minutes, in a 2–1 win against Oeste.
-The following week he scored his first goal for Santos against Mogi Mirim.
-One month later, on 11 April, Neymar scored the decisive goal in a 2–1 win against Palmeiras in the 2009 Campeonato Paulista semi-final first leg.
-In the final, however, Santos suffered a 4–2 aggregate defeat to Corinthians.
-In his first season, Neymar racked up 14 goals in 48 games.
+2009–11: Teenage sensation and Copa Libertadores triumph